Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: Numerical Results

 \subsubsection{Imaging Performance versus Distance and RIS Phase Variation Number}

-This subsection investigates the effects of distance $D$ and RIS phase variation number $K$ on imaging quality.
-The maximum training epoch is set to 1,000.
-The average MSE for 1,000 images using the proposed INR method are shown in Fig.~\ref{fig-result-distance-glimpse-mse}.
-Several key insights can be drawn.
+This subsection investigates the effects of imaging distance $D$ and the number of RIS phase variations $K$ on the imaging quality.
+To reduce simulation time, the maximum training epoch is set to 1,000.
+The average MSE and SSIM results for 1,000 images using the proposed INR algorithm are shown in Fig.~\ref{fig-result-distance-glimpse-mse} and Fig.~\ref{fig-result-distance-glimpse-ssim}, respectively.
+Several key insights can be drawn from these results.

-\textit{First}, the MSE results indicate that imaging quality initially improves and then degrades as the distance $D$ increases.
+\textit{First}, both MSE and SSIM indicate that imaging quality initially improves and then degrades as the distance $D$ increases from $20\lambda$ to $200\lambda$.
 This suggests the existence of an optimal imaging distance $D_0$, analogous to the focal distance in optical imaging, where performance is maximized.
+However, $D_0$ varies with $K$; for instance, $D_0 = 60\lambda$ when $K = 5$, and $D_0 = 30\lambda$ when $K = 40$.
 In general, $D_0$ decreases as $K$ increases, as illustrated by the dotted black line in Fig.~\ref{fig-result-distance-glimpse-mse}.
 Therefore, collecting more CSI measurements allows the proposed INR-based imager to achieve optimal performance at shorter distances.
 These findings differ from traditional results \cite{huang2024ris,huang2024fourier}, which typically conclude that imaging performance deteriorates monotonically with increasing $D$.

 \textit{Second}, when $D < D_0$, imaging performance is primarily constrained by the number of RIS phase variations $K$.
 In this region, the short imaging distance makes the ROI generate a large field of view to the RIS aperture, requesting a large $K$ to capture adequate information about the ROI, which resembles the scenario when a man observes a near and large object.
 As a result, a low $K$ leads to insufficient sensing perspectives and degraded performance, similar to the no-RIS scenario in Table~\ref{tab-result-compare1}.
-Increasing $K$ from 5 to 80 can enrich the CSI measurements and ROI-related information, reducing MSE from around $10^{-1}$ to $10^{-3}$ at $D = 20\lambda$.
+Increasing $K$ from 5 to 80 can enrich CSI measurements and ROI-related information, reducing MSE from around $10^{-1}$ to $10^{-3}$ and increasing SSIM from 0.1 to 0.8 at $D = 20\lambda$.